12 Simple Tips To Understand The Bible.

 If you are new to the Bible, consider starting with the New Testament.
 It’s a great starting point because the new testament records the life and teachings of Jesus.
 Begin with the book of Matthew and write down insights or questions you have as you read and ask a friend or pastor who knows more of the Bible than you to explain things you don’t understand or to share your insights with.

 3. Use the version you understand: Use the translations or version of the Bible you find easier to understand.
-Depending on your level of English understanding, you may find one or more of these versions easier to understand:
+Depending on your level of English understanding and how you like meaning expressed, you may find one or more of these versions easier to understand:

 New International Version (NIV), New English Translation (NET), New Living Translation (NLT), The Passion Translation (TPT), The Amplified Translation (AMP), The Message (TM), English Standard Version (ESV), or New King James Version (NKJV).